sfeister/twang/documentation/PreparingYourPi.md

 - Lots of experience typing commands into the terminal

-- The ability to run "stopsynth" and "startsynth" from the terminal, making your speakers pop and hiss
+- The ability to run "stopsynth" and "startsynth" from the terminal

 - An instrument that boots on startup